"PRICE GOUGING" VIDEO CONTEST

-WIN A TRIP TO NEW YORK CITY as well as CASH PRIZES by entering our first annual Video Contest!
+WIN A TRIP TO NEW YORK CITY as well as CASH PRIZES by entering our second annual Video Contest!

-Teachers, help your students earn great prizes by entering them in Stossel in the Classroom's first annual video contest, for students aged 14-23!
+Teachers, help your students earn great prizes by entering them in Stossel in the Classroom's second annual video contest, for students aged 14-23!
 We have prizes for teachers, too!
-And teachers submitting winning essays also win the trip to New York!
+And teachers submitting winning videos also win the trip to New York!

-Teachers may submit an unlimited number of student videos on our website between now and the February 27th deadline.
-Simply have your students view the five segments on this page from John Stossel's Tech Revolution Fox News hour, and create a 1-3 minute video to submit to our contest.
+Teachers may submit an unlimited number of student videos on our website between now and the February 26th deadline.
+Simply have your students view the segment on this page, and create a 1-3 minute video to submit to our contest.

 Students who are at least 18 years old may submit their own videos.

 Natural disasters often bring people together, as they undertake rescue operations and work to rebuild their communities.
 People outside the affected communities usually offer additional support.
 But what about those that see a disaster as a way to make money?
 Watch John Stossel's video about "price gouging" and create a 1-3-minute video, arguing for or against laws that prohibit price “gouging" during an emergency.
 How do such laws affect disaster victims?
 How do they change the incentives of potential suppliers?

 See complete rules and submission information for more details.